DanielBrito/restack-api/README.md

 **RESTack** is an experimental REST API developed exclusively for educational purposes.

-There are some different operations that can be performed, such as a CRUD for users, and also the creation of projects.
+There are some different operations that can be performed, such as a CRUD for users and projects through a ManyToMany association.
 Furthermore, there are some rules for route access, e.g. only authenticated users can create, update and delete projects/users, but retrieving them is allowed for everyone.

 <br/>